ptrgags/paper-toaster/README.md

 ### Colored Braids (2022-08-23)

-A colorized version of the older `braids` tiling
+A colorized version of the older `braids` tiling.
+Obviously, this looks better on a screen or a color printer rather than the grayscale of a receipt printer.

 **Parameters:**